Brazilian Coffee Guide (Top Picks, Guide + Brewing Tips)

 Brazil Santos coffee is the most well known specialty grade coffee from the nation.
 The name Brazil Santos comes from the port that the coffee of this region travels through.

 Bourbon Santos is arguably the best coffee Brazil has to offer.
-Bourbon Santos coffee is known for its smooth and mild flavors, and is often described as nutty and sweet.
+Bourbon Santos coffee is known for its smooth and mild flavours, and is often described as nutty and sweet.
 Most of these beans are grown in São Paulo or Minas Gerais.

 Carmo de Minas is another wonderful coffee from Brazil.
 Carmo de Minas is located in the southern part of Minas Gerais state, which has fertile soil and slightly higher elevations than much of the country.